touero/easier-docker/README.md

 ## Repository Introduction
 This is based on [docker-py](https://github.com/docker/docker-py?tab=readme-ov-file) which makes it easier to run your program in docker.
-It can create a container based on the local image.
-If the image does not exist, the image will be pulled down.
-If the container exists, it will be started directly.
-Then execute any service you want to execute in the container.
+Configure your container image information more easily in python, allowing the container in docker to execute the configured program you want to execute.

 ## Install